 I’m a work-in-progress, OKAY!?

-At the end of the day I think that making progress is more important that perfection.
+At the end of the day, I think that making progress is more important than perfection.
 I’ve made a quick list of strategies I’ve implemented.

 - Set a deadline.

 - When in school, you’re given time to learn the material and then a due date for an assignment that relates.
 This theory should apply the same.

 - Start with the basics.